 If you run a small business of any description you almost certainly need bookkeeping and accounting software.
+And, ideally, the best accounting software you can reasonably afford.
 Yes, it’s possible to keep on top of your finances without it, but it really isn’t a lot of fun and will take more time than it's worth.
-At the very least, a good accounting software solution makes it easier, quicker and a lot less error prone.
+At the very least, a good accounting software solution makes it easier, quicker and a lot less error-prone.
 The right package can also provide business insights that help you to become a smarter, and ultimately more profitable, operation.

-That’s as true for freelancers and sole proprietor businesses as it is for SMEs with 50 employees.
+That’s as true for freelancers and sole-proprietor businesses as it is for SMBs with 50 employees.
 In both cases, the less time you have to spend on basic accounting and bookkeeping functions, like chasing invoices or bank reconciliation, the better.
 Time spent filling in spreadsheets or manually calculating quarterly tax is time taken away from making a better business.
 In accounting, as in so much else, technology is your friend.
 A good solution can automate much of the drudgery of financial management.

-With all that in mind, here’s our top accounting software picks for small business, based on various criteria and requirements.
+With all that in mind, here’s our top picks for the best accounting software for small business, based on various criteria and requirements.
 We've looked at both online cloud-based accounting software and ones that provide software as a service deployment.
 Some of the solutions we have reviewed offer both, for added flexibility.

 This is a far trickier choice than it might have been just a couple of years ago, but overall QuickBooks Online is still the best complete small business accounting package on the market.
 QuickBooks has been doing this a long time, and it shows in a full-featured solution with a galaxy of third party integrations.